-Focus on a strengths-based approach, and develop programming that emphasizes and builds on survivor strengths.
-A strengths-based approach to survivor support is essential with survivors of all forms of violence and oppression, but especially so with survivors of human trafficking.
+Focus on a strengths-based approach, which is essential with survivors of all forms of violence and oppression, but especially so with survivors of human trafficking.
 Trafficking survivors are frequently dehumanized and criminalized through systems that are not set up to understand their exploitation and trauma.
 Often, they are dehumanized unintentionally by well-meaning service providers through hierarchies of care, and subtle forms of power-over can easily slip into service provision to survivors.
-The empowerment model that is essential to providing relevant services to survivors of sexual violence depends on the provider honoring survivor choice, and encouraging the survivor to exert their own agency to assess their own needs and develop a plan for their own wellness.
-While providers must honor professional boundaries and codes of ethics, survivor agency cannot be respected in a model that views the survivor as broken, degenerate, or less-than.
+The empowerment model depends on the provider honoring survivor choice, and encouraging the survivor to exert their own agency, assess their own needs, and develop a plan for their own wellness.